Vegan Meat Pie (Vegan Tourtière)

 • Potatoes: surprisingly, majority of the filling of this pie is potatoes.
 I use white potatoes.

-• Spices: you’ll need ground cloves, savory, salt, pepper and I added some red wine vinegar.
+• Spices: you'll need ground cloves, dried thyme, salt, pepper and I added some red wine vinegar.

 Additions & Substitutions